 For the CF75/85 and XF series, a lower and more forwards positioned drawbar cross member can be ordered from DAF.
 When ordering such cross members, state the X and Y dimensions required.
 These drawbar cross members must be fitted in accordance with DAF's instructions.
+More information on its overall dimensions and chassis mounting position are available on the chassis detail drawing: 1668101 that is available on the Internet (Corporate DAF website: www.daf.com -> see item "Products").
 If any non-DAF constructions are used, the dealer or bodybuilder should submit to DAF a drawing in duplicate for verification.
 For the legal requirements involved check the first paragraphs of this sub-chapter.

-Distance between centre of rearmost axle and mounting face on the inside of drawbar cross member
+Distance between centre of rearmost axle and mounting face on the inside of drawbar cross